Nivalyx/osu-wiki/wiki/Reporting_bad_behaviour/Handling_foul_play/id.md

 ## Apa yang dimaksud dengan multi-accounting?

 Masing-masing pengguna hanya dapat memiliki **satu** akun.
 Membuat akun baru sangat dilarang.
-Para pengguna yang tidak mengindahkan peringatan yang telah diberikan kepada mereka dan terus-menerus membuat akun baru akan di-*restrict*.
+Para pengguna yang terus-menerus membuat akun baru tanpa mengindahkan peringatan yang telah diberikan kepada mereka akan di-*restrict*.

 Each user may only use **one** account.
 Creating new accounts is strictly forbidden.
 First offences will be punished with a silence of varying length depending on the number of accounts made.
 Users that continue creating new accounts despite previous warnings will be restricted.